I work in modeling and film production and like to share insights into both businesses.

 He intensified his martial arts combat skills and stayed away from lifting weights.
 He felt using weights made the body weight more, not lighter.
 He needed to keep his body trim and agile.

 Enthralling Movie Roles

-White starred in The Dark Knight, playing Gambol against the Joker, the late Heath Ledger represented.
+White starred in The Dark Knight, playing Gambol against the Joker, the late Heath Ledger portrayed.

 White played Mike Tyson in the movie Tyson.
 He received positive feedback.

-In another movie, he played a unique superhero in a horror movie called Spawn about a supernatural being who can kick some evil booty.
+In another movie, he played a unique superhero in a horror movie called Spawn, a supernatural being who can kick some evil booty.